tomthemod/powerplatform-mcp/README.md

 Try updating your query to use 'customertype' instead of 'customertypecode'.
 ```

-These examples show how GitHub Copilot can leverage the MCP prompts to provide context-aware, accurate assistance for PowerPlatform development tasks.
+These examples show how AI assistant can leverage the MCP prompts to provide context-aware, accurate assistance for PowerPlatform development tasks.
 The AI understands your environment's specific configuration and can help with both simple queries and complex architectural decisions.

 ## License